TuringGpt/Dashboard_Clone/envs/wiki_confluence/tools/interface_1/policy.md

 - Reviewer/Approver (The assigned user or member of the assigned group)

 1. Obtain step_id (required), approver_user_id (required), decision (required: 'approve', 'reject', 'escalate', or 'cancel'), and comment (optional).
+2. Use get_user to retrieve the user record.
+3. Validate the entity that requires approval using the appropriate tool.
+E.g. for spaces, use get_space and for pages use get_page.
+4. Validate the user has the required privilege to decide approval.
+Use get_permissions to get user privilege for the given entity.
-2. Call decide_approval_step to record the decision and update the step/request status.
+5. Call decide_approval_step to record the decision and update the step/request status.
-3. Call get_approval_request to check the overall final status of the approval request.
+6. Then call get_approval_request to check the overall final status of the approval request.
-4. If the overall status is 'approved' or 'rejected', call send_notification to inform the initiator of the final outcome.
+7. If the overall status is 'approved' or 'rejected', call send_notification to inform the initiator of the final outcome.
-5. Create an audit entry with create_new_audit_trail.
+8. Create an audit entry with record_audit_log.

 **Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**